Context Engineering

 agent = Agently.create_agent()

-# Agent-level context
+# Agent-level stable context

 agent.set_agent_prompt("system", "You are an enterprise knowledge assistant")

-# Request-level context
+# Request-level input

 result = (